TZstatsADS/Spring2021-Project3-group6/README.md

 	+ Zi Fang
 	+ Jimmy Smiley

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+78 fiducials points of each emotion are marked in order for analysis.
+  + Distributions of vertical distance between right pupil(1) and  right brow peak(21) are shown in  histograms.
+For example, the distance of an angry face tends to be shorter than that of a surprised face.
+  + The distributions of vertical distances between right mouth corner(50) and the midpoint of the upper lip(52).
+For example, the distance of an happy face tends to be shorter than that of a sad face.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.